adirizka7/Assembly/Assembly x86/Prakt Orkom/README.md

 # Praktikum Organisasi dan Arsitektur Komputer

-Source code for OAK Praktikum 1617 'contest' on http://lx.apps.cs.ipb.ac.id.
+These files above are solutions for OAK Praktikum 1617 'contest' on http://lx.apps.cs.ipb.ac.id.
 Source code's name has been sorted in ascending order starting from "Hello x86".

 ## Getting Started

-These instructions will get you what you need to compile and run the asm source code above.
+These instructions will get you what you need to compile and run the asm source code file.

 ### Installing Geany
 ```